ethz-asl/lcd/python/README.md

 Keras and tensorflow-gpu is used here.
 It is strongly recommended to use a GPU with sufficient memory for training.

 ### Main scripts
 - `generate_raw_data.py`: Runs all python scripts required for the generation and storage of the geometric information and virtual camera images.
-This script will automatically be run by the `generate_data.sh` script.
 The scripts include:
   - `interiornet_to_rosbag`: Publishes the InteriorNet dataset to the ROS node
   - `get_virtual_camera_images.py`: Obtains the virtual camera images of each line.
   - `split_dataset_framewise.py`: Currently, the InteriorNet dataset contains an error that some instances of the same semantic label are assigned the same instance label.
 This script fixes it (in a makeshift way), by splitting the instances with a mean shift algorithm.
 The radius can be set in the corresponding file.